 The bond between the roof membrane and the drain flange shall provide a watertight seal using a manufacturer's approved water block adhesive and clamping ring, with bolts evenly cinched to membrane or by heat welding to the roofing membrane.

+3.4 Backflow Seal

-3.4.
-Backflow Seal shall extend below the top of the existing drain and be long enough to create a watertight connection with the properly prepared and cleaned interconnecting portion of the existing drain system.
+The backflow seal shall extend below the top of the existing drain and be long enough to create a watertight connection with the properly prepared and cleaned interconnecting portion of the existing drain system.